futuredns/FutureDNS/README.md

 # FutureDNS

-Future DNS is a privacy friendly DNS service with OpenNIC support that blocks ads, trackers and malware.
+Future DNS is a privacy-friendly DNS service with OpenNIC support that blocks ads, trackers and malware.
 All servers support DNSSEC, DNS-over-TLS, DNS-over-HTTPS and DNS-over-QUIC, and that does not log any data.

 # DNS Servers